 In this article:

-The spinal column consists of 33 small irregular bones called the vertebrae.
+Your spinal column consists of 33 small irregular bones called the vertebrae.
 These bones interlock with each other to form a complex but flexible cylindrical structure.

 The spinal cord runs downward through the hollow center of this cylindrical column with nerve roots growing from it like branches.
 These nerve roots pass between the intervertebral spaces to exit the spinal column and spread out to the rest of the body.

-The backbone extends from the neck to the hip and is divided into three primary sections:
+The backbone extends from the neck to the hip and is divided into three primary sections: cervical, thoracic, and lumbar.

 The nerve roots in the cervical section correspond to the neck region, the thoracic section to the chest region, and the lumbar section to the lower back region.